wowczarek/pbnet/README.md

 - Configuration file support on PB-2000: done
 - UDP sockets: done
 - DNS resolver (IN A only): done
-- Compiled binary so far: ~11 kB.
-Too much.
+- Compiled binary so far: ~10.6 kB.
+Still too much and no TCP yet, but more to be rewritten in ASM

-- Current mode: DNS resolver test
+**Current pbnet.exe mode: DNS resolver test**

 ## What is PBNET?